Fundraising for the Buzzards Bay Swim

 The Swim is a fundraiser for the Buzzards Bay Coalition, a membership-supported nonprofit organization that protects clean water in communities across the Buzzards Bay region.
 Every dollar you raise helps support the Coalition's work to improve the health of the Bay ecosystem for all through education, conservation, research, and advocacy.

 This year, longtime Swim participant and West Falmouth resident Larry Fish has issued a challenge that can help earn an extra $50,000 from the Fish Family Foundation for our clean water cause.
-If a total of 360 swimmers register for the Swim, and together they raise $150,000, we’ll unlock these matching grant funds.
+If a total of 360 swimmers register for the Swim, and together they raise $157,000, we’ll unlock these matching grant funds.
+Swimmers can help us meet this goal by joining the Double Your Donation program inspired by swimmer Benjamin Ostiguy and the 25th anniversary of the Buzzards Bay Swim.
+View the program details here and join this special swimmer-lead initiative today!

 What's the best way to get started with fundraising?